 One of the primary concerns is whether this law will actually reduced incidents of drunk driving.
 Will the people who are the most dangerous and most likely to continue to drive after drinking actually abide by the restriction?
 A person could either simply not get the device installed (and obviously not have a valid license) or could still borrow a vehicle from another person.

-The Interlock system creates a large bureaucracy around this law - and a significant profit center for BAIID installers and manufacterers, so it would be nice if everyone was confident it would help.
+The Interlock system creates a large bureaucracy with the motor trade insurance around this law – and a significant profit center for BAIID installers and manufacterers, so it would be nice if everyone was confident it would help.

 An additional concern raised by the DUI prosecutors in the article is the cost structure.
 Many courts have difficultly collecting fines and fees after DUI convictions as it is.
 There are numerous court fees and payments, including probation costs, that the court tries to collect.